 9) Repetitive sentence structure.
 Stacy went to the shops.
 Stacy was hungry.
 Stacy can get lost.

 10) A fresh idea.
-Ok, so the first chapter needs redrafting and there are still writing skills to be learned, but there’s a fantastic new idea in that novel just waiting for the writer to blossom.
+Okay, so the first chapter needs redrafting and there are still writing skills to be learned, but there’s a fantastic new idea in that novel just waiting for the writer to blossom.

 Feel free to add in more below!